Barnyvic/manage-products/README.md

 3. **Security Headers**: Using Helmet middleware
 4. **CORS**: Configured for cross-origin requests
 5. **Password Security**: Passwords are hashed using bcrypt
+6. **Cache Security**: Separate Redis databases for development and testing

 ## Contributing